 Ted Levitt used to tell his Harvard Business School students, “People don’t want a quarter-inch drill–they want a quarter-inch hole.”
-But 35 years later, marketers are still thinking in terms of products and ever-finer demographic segments.
+But 35 years later, marketers are still thinking regarding products and ever-finer demographic segments.
 Clayton M. Christensen, HBS Professor & Disruptive Innovation Expert is one of the most influential business theorists in the world.
-He have created papers, books and videos to better explain that when people need to get a job done, they hire a product or service to do it for them.
+He has created papers, books, and videos to explain better that when people need to get a job done, they hire a product or service to do it for them.
 Our task is to understand what jobs periodically arise in customers’ lives for which they might hire products the company could make.

 Karen Dillon, Contributing Editor of Harvard Business Review and co-author of Competing Against Luck, participated in a podcast where she discusses the “Job to be done” theory and give some good advice.
 To listen to it – CLICK HERE

 Eric Almqvist, John Senior and Nicolas Bloch from Bain & Company wrote a paper on the elements of value.
 They have done over 10,000 interviews on 50-plus companies in the US, looking at how consumers view those companies on the elements.
 From this, they created the 30 elements of value and you can read their article by clicking here.
 Eric Almqvist explains in the video below some core findings.

 The elements fall into four categories: functional, emotional, life-changing, and social impact.
 These elements are a great way for you to start asking yourself what elements of values you can deliver with your business model.

 The complete set of tools to build a customer profile

 By now you have a new perspective and you most likely have started to ask yourself: What value do we deliver?
 This is great but let me take you back to why you are here.
 The job to create a customer profile / buyer persona.

 The reason I mention everything above is because to understand the customer you need to ask the right questions.
 You need to have the right perspective.